-When you visit Palma de Mallorca, the Passeig del Born will be probably this one special street you will remember when you come to the city.
-Starting at the beach promenade and the cathedral La Seu it’s like a big, inviting entrance to the city centre on top with more sights like the Plaza Mayor and the old town.
-A perfect starting point for a day visit in Palma.
-Nothing wrong with that – but maybe you want to explore something different and avoid the touristy crowds (which can be a difficult undertaking during summer!)… like in Santa Catalina!
+When you visit Palma de Mallorca, the Passeig del Born will probably be this one special street you will remember when you come to the city.
+Starting at the beach promenade and the cathedral La Seu it’s like a big, inviting entrance to the city centre with more sights like the Plaza Mayor and the old town.
+A perfect starting point for a day visit to Palma.
+But maybe you want to explore something different and avoid the touristy crowds?
+Then be smart and explore the neighbourhood of Santa Catalina in Palma de Mallorca!

 Sometimes it seems that the Passeig del Born divides the city – on one side there is the spectacular cathedral which resides like a castle over the beach promenade and which is constantly surrounded with visitors and on the other there is this special little gem, an old charming village which I’m certain you will love:

 Hey, I’m Tatiana, a German-Brazilian living in Berlin & the author behind The Happy Jetlagger.
 I’ve been writing about my travels since 2014.
 In addition to my job as a flight attendant, this blog is my passion project!

 Santa Catalina: The trendiest neighborhood of Palma de Mallorca

 Sure, it’s no longer a secret that Santa Catalina became a hotspot in the last few years – the main street is filled with scandinavian real estate offices selling apartments in the area for tremendous prices to their fellow countrymen – but it still has this laid-back mediterranean flair mixed with modern bars and innovative restaurants.